palominotest/mysql-params/README.md

         # This will return the Nagios exit code 1(Warning) if any DB instance needs to be restarted.
 Otherwise, returns 0(Ok).
         ./manage.py param-report -o nagios

-3. param-check - Sends email alert for the previous data collection
+3. param-check - This sends an email alert for the previous data collection.
+This command sends a detailed report about the last data collection.
+This sends new, deleted and changed objects.
+For changed objects, this command includes what parameters were changed.
+Moreover, this also sends which db instances needs to be restarted.

     Example Usage:

         ./manage.py param-check

-4. param-compare - Compare parameter groups or db instances
+4. param-compare - This compares parameter groups, db instances or config files.

         Usage: ./manage.py param-compare [options]

         Options:
-          -v VERBOSITY, --verbosity=VERBOSITY
-                                Verbosity level; 0=minimal output, 1=normal output,
-                                2=verbose output, 3=very verbose output
-          --settings=SETTINGS   The Python path to a settings module, e.g.
-                                "myproject.settings.main".
-If this isn't provided, the
-                                DJANGO_SETTINGS_MODULE environment variable will be
-                                used.
-          --pythonpath=PYTHONPATH
-                                A directory to add to the Python path, e.g.
-                                "/home/djangoprojects/myproject".
-          --traceback           Print traceback on exception
           --stat=STAT           Statistic to compare.
 See --list-stats for available statistics.(Default: parameter_group)
           --list-stats          List available statistics.